Nkawu/makerbot_replicator_1_info/_guides/using.md

 #### Using SD card
 1. Convert G-CODE file to X3G file using GPX
 1. Save X3G file onto SD card and insert into Replicator
-1. Select file using the control pad and LCD display
+1. Select file using the menu option **Print from SD**
 1. Print!

 ### OR

 #### Using OctoPrint
 1. Power on the Raspberry Pi
-1. Access the OctoPrint UI on a web browser
+1. Access the [OctoPrint UI](http://octopi.local) on a web browser
 1. Connect OctoPrint to the Replicator
-1. Upload G-CODE file from Octoprint or send it directly to OctoPrint from your slicer
+1. Upload G-CODE file to Octoprint or send it directly to OctoPrint from your slicer
 1. GPX plugin in Octoprint will automatically convert G-CODE to X3G
-1. Select file on the Octoprint UI in a web browser
+1. Select file to print on the Octoprint UI
-1. Print while watching progress remotely with the webcam!
+1. Print while watching progress remotely with the webcam (if you have one installed)

 ### Shutting down
-* :warning: **DO NOT turn off the power until the temperature of both extruders are BELOW 50C** on the monitor screen on the printer display
+* :warning: **DO NOT turn off the power** until the temperature of both extruders is **BELOW 50C** on the printer display **Utilities** -> **Monitor Mode**
 * :warning: The microSD card on the Raspberry Pi may get corrupted if you just turn off the power to it.
 There are methods to shut down the RPi gracefully:
-   * Go to the Octoprint web UI, click on the power button symbol then select `Shutdown system`
+   * Go to the Octoprint web UI, click on the power button symbol then select **Shutdown system**
    * Connect to the RPi from a terminal `ssh pi@octopi.local`, then type `sudo shutdown now`